What the funk?

 Funk music is a genre that originated in African American communities in the mid-1960s when musicians created a rhythmic, danceable new form of music through a mixture of gospel, soul, jazz fusion, rhythm and blues and black rock.
 Funk music is identified as sexy, loose, riff-oriented and super danceable.

 Ready to get all funked up?
-Driven by a couple of oldschool funk and disco addicts The Funky Channel is your fully funkified radio station!
-Funky delivery, 24 hours a day...
+Driven by a couple of oldschool funk and disco addicts The Funky Channel is your funk radio station, playing the best funk music songs 24 hours a day...

 Wondering about our funky radio station imaging?